Filters can apply additional logic on top of recommendation results served by the AI engine.

 It allows you to define what part of the category should be taken into account by the filter.
 For a given category value, you can define the part using the level range.

-For example, if the category is “X > Y > Z” the level range is 1, the resulting category value is “X > Y” (Z is dropped).
+• Cut last subcategories - In the How many levels? field, enter a number to define how many subcategories from the right will be dropped.
+For example, if the category is “X > Y > Z”, and you type 1, then the resulting category value is "X > Y"

 Describing conditions by operators